 - A student who fails to attend the first meeting of a class will be dropped by the instructor as of the first official meeting of that class.
 Should readmission be desired, the student's status will be the same as that of any other student who desires to add a class.
 It is the student's responsibility to drop or officially withdraw from the class.
 See General Catalog for details. - Regular attendance in all classes is expected of all students.
-A student whose continuous, unexcused absences exceed the number of hours the class is scheduled to meet per week (4) may be dropped. - Absences attributed to the representation of the college at officially approved events (conferences, contests, and field trips) will be counted as 'excused' absences. - Please avoid coming late to class.
+A student whose continuous, unexcused absences exceed the number of hours the class is scheduled to meet per week (4) may be dropped.
+Students who meet or exceed this number will automatically receive zero credit for their participation grade. - Absences attributed to the representation of the college at officially approved events (conferences, contests, and field trips) will be counted as 'excused' absences. - Please avoid coming late to class.
 The majority of our quizzes occur at the start of class, so students who are consistently tardy will find their quiz grade heavily affected.
 If for any reason you have to leave early inform me before lecture.